alxmrs/xarray-sql/README.md

 All chunks in an Xarray Dataset are transformed into a Dask DataFrame via `from_map()` and `to_dataframe()`.
 For SQL support, we just use `dask-sql`.
 That's it!

+## Why does this work?

+Underneath Xarray, Dask, and Pandas, there are NumPy arrays.
+These are paged in chucks and represented contiguously in memory.
+It is only a matter of metadata that breaks them up into ndarrays. `to_dataframe()` just changes this metadata (via a `ravel()`/`reshape()`), back into a column amenable to a Dataframe.

+There is added overhead from duplicating dimensions as columns, which we see as worth the convenience of DataFrames.

 ## What are the current limitations?